peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### getUnsignedMantissa
     public final EInteger getUnsignedMantissa()
-Gets the absolute value of this object&#x27;s un-scaled value.
+Gets the absolute value of this object&#x27;s unscaled value.

 **Returns:**

-* The absolute value of this object's un-scaled value.
+* The absolute value of this object's unscaled value.

 ### Create
-    public static EDecimal Create(int mantissaSmall, int exponentSmall) Creates a number with the value exponent*10^mantissa (significand).
+    public static EDecimal Create(int mantissaSmall, int exponentSmall) Creates a number with the value <code>exponent*10^mantissa</code>.

 **Returns:**